-The Lemon Law in TN applies to new cars, both purchased and leased, which suffer a non-conformity – a defect or condition, which substantially impairs the use, value, or safety – that cannot be repaired after four attempts by an authorized manufacturer's dealership.
+The Lemon Law in TN applies to new cars, both purchased and leased, which suffer a non-conformity – a defect or condition, which substantially impairs the use, value, or safety – that cannot be repaired after three attempts by an authorized manufacturer's dealership.
 This non-conformity must first occur within the first year of ownership or the express warranty period (whichever comes first).

 The TN Lemon Law also applies to vehicles that are in the shop for repair thirty (30) or more calendar days during the first year or the express warranty period (whichever comes first).

 The Lemon Law in Tennessee covers vehicles used for personal, family, and household purposes.
 The Lemon Law in does not cover larger trucks, motorcycles, motor homes, or off-road vehicles.